 The Government outlines the changes they propose and ask questions to help structure the feedback

 On 3 July 2018, the Government launched a public consultation on reform of the Gender Recognition Act (2004).
-The consultation will last for 16 weeks, so there’s plenty of time to think about your answers.
+It ends on 19th October.

 Consultations give the people who know best – you! – the chance to influence policy before government and MP decide what to do.
 This is our only chance to give our views.